microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 ## Future considerations

-For now, this feature only allows the user to set initial positon and choose whether to maximize the window when launch.
+For now, this feature only allows the user to set initial position and choose whether to maximize the window when launch.
 In the future, we may consider follow-up features like:

 1. Save the position of the Terminal on exit, and restore the position on the next launch.
 This could be a true/false feature that users could choose to set.